-- 1. Watch the Wipe Off 5 advertisement (www.roadtozero.vic.gov.au/video) in which Professor Ian Johnston of the Monash University Accident Research Centre (MUARC) shows the impact of low level speeding.
-The advertisement demonstrates what happens when two cars one travelling at 60km/h and the other at 65km/h have to unexpectedly brake. - 2.
-Read the information sheet 'The TAC's Wipe Off 5 campaign case study' which describes the TAC's Wipe Off 5 road safety campaign. - If you would like to understand more about the impact of speed, you can read the information sheet titled 'Speed matters'.
+- watch the Wipe Off 5 advertisement (www.roadtozero.vic.gov.au/video) in which Professor Ian Johnston of the Monash University Accident Research Centre (MUARC) shows the impact of low level speeding.
+The advertisement demonstrates what happens when two cars one travelling at 60km/h and the other at 65km/h have to unexpectedly brake - read the information sheet titled 'Speed matters'.

-3. Using the content from the information sheet, 'The TAC's Wipe Off 5 campaign case study,' construct a timeline of the work that happened before, during and after the TAC's Wipe Off 5 campaign.
+2. Using the content of the information sheet, 'The TAC's Wipe Off 5 campaign case study,' construct a timeline of the work that happened before, during and after the TAC's Wipe Off 5 campaign.
 Include a brief description of what happened.